MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

      - Calculate `variance = dev error - training error`
      - If **variance** difference is bigger, then you should use a strategy for **variance** resolving.
   3. Dev error
+- And as long as we have the time and resources for our project, we are trying to reduce the avoidable bias and avoidable variance as much as we can.
 - So having an estimate of human-level performance gives you an estimate of Bayes error.
 And this allows you to more quickly make decisions as to whether you should focus on trying to reduce a bias or trying to reduce the variance of your algorithm.
 - These techniques will tend to work well until you surpass human-level performance, whereupon you might no longer have a good estimate of Bayes error that still helps you make this decision really clearly.